 “I feel independent,” Valentine says.
 “When I wake up in the morning, and I see that I have sacks of beans and every kind of food, I feel good.
 I feel secure.”

-Pray for increased family livelihoods.
+Pray for increased family livelihoods and economic empowerment.

 When families’ livelihoods improve, they can break from the cycle of poverty and sustainably improve their family’s education, health, food security and nutrition, and shelter.